 |COMM 56500||Educational Technology for Childhood Educators||3|

 |ART 52500||Integrating Visual Art in the Elementary School Curriculum||1|

 |MUED 65000||Music for Elementary Classroom Teachers||1|

 Prior to graduation, all childhood education students must have attended and participated in these three state-required workshops, each of which is offered several times a year on the Ithaca College campus:

 In lieu of a thesis requirement and/or a comprehensive exam, the childhood education program includes the graduation requirement that all students complete both a professional development electronic portfolio and an action research project.
 The professional portfolio provides evidence that the childhood education candidate has met College, state, and national standards for effective teaching, and its preparation begins during the first semester of the childhood education program.
 The action research project is also a yearlong project: the research proposal is developed in the summer and fall, data is collected and analyzed in the spring, and the research report is written and presented in the final summer semester of the program.

 Professional Semester in Education

 During the spring semester in the program, childhood education students complete two student teaching experiences, one in grades 1-3 and the other in grades 4-6.
 Student teaching is a full-time commitment requiring full days in public schools and additional hours spent in planning, assessment, after-school activities, and a weekly seminar.
-Childhood education students are not allowed to enroll in additional courses or participate in varsity sports during the professional semester.
+Childhood education students are not allowed to enroll in additional courses or participate in varsity sports, musical ensembles, or theater performances at the College during the professional semester.